krutoo/showcase/README.md

 // util for validate found stories import { filterValidStories } from '@krutoo/showcase/runtime';

-// standalone React component for showing documentation with all stories import { ShowcaseApp } from '@krutoo/showcase/runtime-showcase';
+// standalone component for showing documentation with all stories import { ShowcaseApp } from '@krutoo/showcase/runtime-showcase';

 // showcase app styles bundle